 Lesley has extensive senior executive experience in the airline industry in customer, brand, marketing, operations, digital and new ventures.

-Vanessa Hudson was appointed as Chief Customer Office of Qantas in February 2018.
-The role is responsible for all aspects of the customer experience and strategy including digital, customer products including lounges and inflight as well as food and beverage.
-She is also responsible for managing the Qantas brand, marketing and sponsorship for the Qantas Group including Jetstar.
+Vanessa’s previous role as Chief Customer Officer of Qantas commenced in February 2018, with responsibilities spanning all aspects of the customer experience and strategy including digital, customer products including lounges and inflight as well as food and beverage.

 Joining Qantas in 1994 she has held a variety of senior commercial, customer and finance roles across the Group, both onshore and overseas.

 Immediately prior to her appointment as Chief Customer Officer, Vanessa was the Executive Manager of Sales and Distribution with responsibility for the airline’s revenue through all sales channels including key corporate and agency accounts.